-It also asks whether an applicant's SSI benefits, retirement, wages, or other frequent deposits are received via direct deposit into any of the accounts and if "yes," which one(s).
+It also asks whether an applicant's Social Security, SSI benefits, retirement, wages, or other frequent deposits are received via direct deposit into any of the accounts and if "yes," which one(s).
 This is to help the eligibility worker assess the true countable resource value of an account in a given month, and parse out what portion of funds in the account may be part of countable income for that month rather than the countable resource value of the account for that month.

-Question 18 asks whether the applicant owns any of the following, and if so, where the account is held:
+Question 18 asks whether the applicant owns any of the following, and if so, where the account is held and the current value: